[PREV - LEARNING] [TOP]

 and the shell structure of than everyone

 the the atom.
-But doesn't else.
+Doesn't it else.

-it seem kind of clumsy and
+seem kind of clumsy and

-unbelievable?
+arbitrary?
 I mean, the It's amazing

 "Von Pauli Exclusion how well a